|

 Polish Nationalism: Mickiewicz, pp.1-13)

-collected folk tunes which he later used as themes in his compositions,
+pianist; he also collected folk tunes which he later used as themes in his

 famous love affair with the French woman writer, Amandine Dudevant,